smdogroup/tacs/README.md

 # Setting up and installing TACS through anaconda #
 The easiest way to get started with TACS is through a conda install.
 [Conda packages](https://anaconda.org/timryanb/tacs) are available for Mac OSX and Linux platforms.
-To get started, run:
+To get started, run the following in a conda terminal:

     conda create -n TACS python=3.8
     activate TACS